itaymigdal/PichichiH0ll0wer/README.md

   -t, --sleep=SLEEP          Number of seconds to sleep before hollowing (default: 0) -g, --anti-debug=ANTI_DEBUG
-                             Action to perform upon debugger detection Possible values: [none, die, troll] (default: none) -v, --veh                  Hollow will occur within VEH -d, --debug                Compile as debug instead of release (loader is verbose)
+                             Action to perform upon debugger detection Possible values: [none, die, troll] (default: none) -k, --key=KEY              Hollower will run only when this supplied key is a command line argument (default: ) -v, --veh                  Hollow will occur within VEH -d, --debug                Compile as debug instead of release (loader is verbose)
 ```